SeSE: Black-Box Uncertainty Quantification for Large Language Models Based on Structural Information Theory: Semantic Structural Entropy

 \subsection{SeSE for Long-form Generation}

-In practice, LLMs often generate long-form paragraphs containing multiple \textbf{claims} \cite{min2023factscore}, which are the smallest semantically distinct units of information presented within the outputs.
-Therefore, in long-form generation, we assess uncertainty at the finer-grained claim level rather than assigning a single uncertainty score to an entire response or sentence.
-We have the following observation: given a context $x$, a set of randomly sampled responses $\mathcal{R}$, and a set of claims $\mathcal{C}$ extracted from the greedily decoded response $r_{T=0}$, we can construct a bipartite graph $G_{cr} = ((\mathcal{R}, \mathcal{C}), \mathcal{E})$ where the edge set $\mathcal{E}$ represents semantic interactions between $\mathcal{R}$ and $\mathcal{C}$.
-The graph $G_{cr}$ thus captures semantic dependencies between responses $\mathcal{R}$ and claims $\mathcal{C}$, from which we can extract information that reflects the uncertainty associated with each claim $c \in \mathcal{C}$.
-Intuitively, a claim that is densely connected to the response subgraph (i.e., consistently supported across sampled outputs) is more likely to be factually correct.
-Conversely, a sparsely connected claim is more likely to be a hallucination.
-As shown in Fig.~\ref{fig:SeSE-longform}, we first construct $G_{cr} = ((\mathcal{R}, \mathcal{C}), \mathcal{E})$ and then estimate claim-level uncertainty using SeSE on this graph for hallucination detection.
-All prompt templates used in this process are provided in Appendix~\ref{appendix:Prompt}.
+LLMs often output long-form paragraphs comprising multiple {claims}~\cite{min2023factscore}, which are the smallest semantically distinct information units.
+In long-form generation, we therefore assess uncertainty at the finer claim level rather than simply assigning a single uncertainty score to an entire response.
+Given a context $x$, a set of stochastic sampled responses $R$, and a set of claims $C$ extracted from the greedy response $r_{T=0}$, we construct a claim-response bipartite graph $G_{cr}=((R,C),E)$ where an edge $(r,c)\in E$ indicates that response $r$ semantically entails claim $c$.